Academic Calendar and Credit Hours

-- The Vice Provost will review the written appeal and if unable to resolve the matter, will refer the matter to members of the Academic Policies & Curriculum Committee.
+- The Provost will review the written appeal and if unable to resolve the matter, will refer the academic matter to a faculty taks force comprised of Academic Policies & Curriculum Committee members.
 The student will receive a decision in writing.
-The decision of the Academic Policies & Curriculum Committee will be considered final.
+The decision of the Academic Policies & Curriculum Committee task force will be considered final.

 Withdrawal from the University

 - A student may completely withdraw from the University any time before the end of their final class period of the semester.

 - To completely withdraw from the University a student must complete the appropriate form or written request to the Office of the Registrar.
 Email firstname.lastname@example.org for withdrawal information.

 - The official date of withdrawal is determined by the student’s date of notification to the Registrar’s Office.

 - A student who officially withdraws from the University after the end of the Drop/Add period is assigned the grade of ‘W’ in all scheduled courses in the current term which are in process or are still scheduled to start.
 The student will keep any final grades that were posted for classes that finished prior to the withdrawal date.